Dry firing a bow is shooting your bow without an arrow. It is also known as dry loosing.

 The dry fire incident can damage one or two of the parts mentioned above or the entire bow can literally explode in your face as many videos on YouTube show.

-If your bow suddenly falls apart and gives off a terrifying sound, fear will be your most likely reaction.
+If you accidentally dry fired your bow, fear will be your most likely reaction.
 The next thing you may do is see if you anyone is hurt (if there were people around you).
 You think about your bow when you have recollected yourself; unless it is expensive, then it will be the first thing you think about.

 Do All Bows Get Damaged by Dry Fires?